-We are a women's health specialty pharmaceutical company focused on the development and commercialization of new prescription contraceptive products for women.
-Our product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
-We have developed a proprietary transdermal patch technology, called Skinfusion, which is designed to provide advantages over currently available patches and is intended to optimize patch adherence and stability and patient comfort.
-Our lead product candidate, Twirla, also known as AG200-15, is a once-weekly contraceptive patch currently in Phase 3 clinical development.
+We are a forward-thinking women's healthcare company dedicated to fulfilling the unmet health needs of today's women.
+Our current product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
+Our lead product candidate, Twirla®, also known as AG200-15, is a once-weekly prescription contraceptive patch that is at the end of Phase 3 clinical development.

 Since our inception in 1997, we have devoted substantial resources to developing Twirla, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
-We incurred research and development expenses of \$25.6 million, \$13.4 million and \$9.2 million during the years ended December 31, 2015, 2014 and 2013, respectively.
+We incurred research and development expenses of \$20.9 million, \$25.6 million and \$13.4 million during the years ended December 31, 2016, 2015 and 2014, respectively.
 We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to develop Twirla and advance our pipeline of product candidates.
+Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
+We will require additional capital to advance the development of our other product candidates.

 We have funded our operations primarily through sales of common stock, convertible preferred stock, convertible promissory notes and term loans.
-As of December 31, 2015 and 2014, respectively, we had \$34.4 million and \$40.2 million in cash and cash equivalents.
+As of December 31, 2016 and 2015, respectively, we had \$48.8 million and \$34.4 million in cash and cash equivalents.